SEAbdulbasit/MusicApp-KMP/README.md

 ## Known Issues

-- When you click "Select All" on Android, Web, and Desktop, the app will auto-play the selected tracks and continue playing the next track when the previous one ends.
+- When you click "Select All" on Android, Web, and Desktop, the app will autoplay the selected tracks and continue playing the next track when the previous one ends.
   On iOS, there are issues with the callbacks for `onReady` and `onVideoCompleted` which is causing the player to not start automatically.
 I was unable to configure the callbacks but hopefully, will be